TosbackCgusBridge-Bot/CGUs-versions/Popcap/Privacy Policy.md

-Electronic Arts Inc. Privacy and Cookie Policy Last Updated: October 28, 2016
+Electronic Arts Inc. Privacy and Cookie Policy Last Updated: July 31, 2017
-Effective Date: November 28, 2016
+Effective Date: August 31, 2017

 Your privacy is important to us, and we take our responsibility of caring for it seriously.
 This policy describes what information EA collects when you use the mobile, online and downloadable products and services ("products") offered by EA and its subsidiaries.
-For a list of our subsidiaries, click https://www.sec.gov/Archives/edgar/data/712515/000071251516000111/ex-211subsidiariesofthere.htm.
+For a list of our subsidiaries, click https://www.sec.gov/Archives/edgar/data/712515/000071251517000035/ex-211subsidiariesofthereg.htm.
 By using our products, you consent to this policy.

 EA participates in the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
 To learn more visit https://tos.ea.com/legalapp/WEBPRIVACYSHIELD/US/en/PC/.